GrinonBarrett/Taksidos/Core Rules/Character Creation/Species/Itunari.md

 **Monstrous Grip**: When you succesfully have a foe grappled, you may squeeze them with your claw as an action to inflict a crushing attack.
 If you have a greater [Body] score than the grappled creature, you gain a bonus equal to your [Body] bonus.
 While you are grappling a foe, your unarmed attacks against that foe gain a +2 bonus for the purpose of inflicting a critical hit.
 When you slam a prone foe, if you have an unoccupied claw, you may choose to inflict a crushing attack against that foe.

-**Itunari Stinger**: As an additional option when you achieve a critical success while brawling, you may strike the foe with your singer.
+**Itunari Stinger**: As an additional option when you achieve a critical success while brawling, you may strike the foe with your stinger.
 This is a piercing attack.
 You may also perform such an attack against a foe within 1 foot as a reaction.

 **Venom**: When you successfully attack with your stinger, you may choose to inject venom into the struck creature.
 If you do, it must succeed a [Fort] save or lose 1 hitpoint.
 At the end of each round, for a number of rounds equal to your level, a new save must be made or the creature will lose another hitpoint.
 Once the venom has been injected, you must rest before producing more venom.
 Though the venom's effect is not magical, the venom itself is.